s-victor/TinyPedal/docs/customization.md

 ## Heatmap preset
-Heatmap preset file `heatmap.json` is used for displaying color that matches specific value range of telemetry data, such as brake and tyre temperature.
+**Heatmap preset file `heatmap.json` is used for displaying color that matches specific value range of telemetry data, such as brake and tyre temperature.**

 Heatmap preset can be customized by editing `heatmap.json` file in `TinyPedal\settings` folder.
 This file will be generated only once after first time launch of the APP.

 To assign a heatmap preset to a specific widget, set `heatmap_name` value of the widget to the corresponding name defined in `heatmap.json` file.

-In case of typo errors within `heatmap.json` file, the APP will automatically fall back to use default heatmap preset.
-User will need to manually correct those typo errors in `heatmap.json` file.
+In case of typo errors within `heatmap.json` file, the APP will automatically fall back to use built-in default heatmap preset.
+User will need to manually correct those typo errors in `heatmap.json` file in order to use customized heatmap.

 To restore all heatmap settings back to default, just delete `heatmap.json` file.

 ## User files
-TinyPedal generates & saves various user data in specific folders.
-Data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.
+TinyPedal generates & saves user session data in specific folders.
+Session data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.

 * Deltabest
     Deltabest data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.